Docker

 EXPLAINATION: parameters behind image -H overwrite the parameters in CMD [“-c”]

-And you can gracefully request top
+And you can gracefully request top to shut down using docker stop test.

-If you need to write a starter script for a single executable, you can ensure that the final executable receives the Unix signals by using exec
+If you need to write a starter script for a single executable, you can ensure that the final executable receives the Unix signals by using exec and gosu commands:

 - exec: make sure the new executable process will be the PID 1 not the script process